Comment on page

 Before you upgrade to a newer version of Electrode Native, read through the following upgrade guidelines:

-Node.js--which allows you to keep multiple versions of the platform installed on your local system.
-The system allows you to easy rollback to a previous platform version or to actually switch back to an older version for some use cases.
+Node.js, allowing to keep multiple versions of the platform installed on the local system.
+The system allows easy rollback to a previous platform version or to actually switch back to an older version for some use cases.